krasimir/actml/README.md

 ## Concept

-Wouldn't be cool if we can define a function and execute it the same as a React component.
+Wouldn't be cool if we can define a function and execute it the same way as we render React component.
 Like for example:

 ```js
 const Greeting = function () {